25 Jan Canada’s Move head to Combat Robocalls

 On 25 January 2018 in Ottawa, Canadian Radio-television and Telecommunications Commission commonly known as CRTC took measures to reduce caller identification spoofing and to determine the origins of nuisance calls.

 Robocalls are basically fraudulent calls.
 These bogus calls are made by computerized auto-dialers, more often delivering a prerecorded message and sometimes operators at the other end.
-These calls are usually linked to telemarketing companies and political parties’ phone campaigns and sometimes false agenda against the rival parties.
-Moreover, these calls easily jump in on cloud-based network services like VoIP.
-Consequently, with advancement in VoIP technology, there are almost 2.5 billion robocalls reported every month according to the report by Federal Communications Commission (FCC).
-Though their several measures were taken by the FCC, the Canadian government took a step forward by law enforcement to the VoIP providers.
+These calls are usually linked to telemarketing companies and political parties’ phone campaigns and sometimes false agendas against rival parties.
+Moreover, these calls easily jump in on cloud-based network services.
+Consequently, with advancement in cloud service technology, there are almost 2.5 billion robocalls reported every month according to the report by Federal Communications Commission (FCC).
+Though several measures were taken by the FCC, the Canadian government took a step forward by law enforcement to the cloud service providers.

-The CRTC strictly states the VoIP providers to complete STIR (Secure Telephony Identity Revisited)/SHAKEN (Secure Handling of Asserted information using toKENs) to be by 2018.
+The CRTC strictly states the cloud service providers to complete STIR (Secure Telephony Identity Revisited)/SHAKEN (Secure Handling of Asserted information using toKENs) by 2018.
 Thereby the commission expects its implementation by 31st March 2019 and states “TSPs will implement measures to authenticate and verify caller ID for all IP-based voice calls, and the telecommunications industry will establish a Canadian certificate administrator”.

-Though several Telecommunications companies in Canada are concerned about the fast-paced implementation of STIR/SHAKEN standards, many in America are looking forward to FCC for quick measures to reduce these nuisance calls.
-Digitalphone.io as VoIP service provider continuously struggles hard to cope up with the FCC standards without giving up on the services and access endless opportunities we serve to our customers, at strikingly lower costs.
+Though several telecommunications companies in Canada are concerned about the fast-paced implementation of STIR/SHAKEN standards, many in America are looking forward to the FCC for quick measures to reduce these nuisance calls.
+Carolina Digital Phone as a cloud service provider continuously struggles hard to keep up with the FCC standards without giving up on the services and access endless opportunities we serve to our customers, at strikingly lower costs.